kik369/fastapi-swagger-exploration/README.md

 `uvicorn main:app --reload`

-or for the CRUD app
+or for the CRUD app:

 `uvicorn sql_app.main:app --reload`